← Back to Blog

 Circuit breaking Node.js Built-in async error handling + promise race conditions for timeouts

 This is the core of Traders Regiment.
-Every trading decision passes through five phases:
+Every trading decision passes through multiple phases:

 [PHASE 1] Raw Market Data → Feature Pipeline